OpenDSA/OpenDSA/RST/en/VisFormalLang/RegEx.rst

    :scripts: DataStructures/FLA/FA.js AV/VisFormalLang/Regular/schematicORRepCON.js
    :output: show

-   Create a slideshow that shows how we create a machine that OR's two machines, like Linz Figure 3.3

 :math:`r \cdot s`.
 Add new start state and new final state, and connect them with :math:`\lambda` transitions in series.